U.S., Cuba restore ties after 50 years

 Obama said the Gross case had stalled his ambitions to try to reset relations with Havana, calling it a "major obstacle."
 Pope Francis, the first Latin American pontiff, played an active role in pressing for his release from Cuba, where a sizable part of the population is Roman Catholic.

 Cuba arrested Gross on Dec.
 3, 2009, and sentenced him to 15 years in prison for importing banned technology and trying to establish clandestine Internet service for Cuban Jews.
-Gross had been working as a subcontractor for the U.S. Agency for International Development.
+Gross had been working as a subcontractor for the U.S. Agency for International Development (USAID).

 The three Cuban intelligence agents, jailed since 1998, are Gerardo Hernandez, 49, Antonio Guerrero, 56, and Ramon Labañino, 51.
 Two others had been released before on completing their sentences - Rene Gonzalez, 58, and Fernando Gonzalez, 51.
 The three arrived in Cuba on Wednesday, Castro said.